jpedroan/megua/README.rst

 ---------------------------------------

-1. Create an acount in SMC and create a project; add other users/authors to this project.
+1. Create an account in SMC `https://cloud.sagemath.com`_,
 ::

+- then create a project;
+- other users must create an account
+- and then add them to this project.

 2. Create a terminal named BASH.term